 Information regarding press registrants is proprietary.
 ACAAI does not release the media registration list.

-Only registered media with ACAAI Press Badges are allowed to have personal audio recorders in the meeting rooms.
 Recording of the meeting’s scientific or educational programs for commercial or promotional purposes is not permitted.

 Public Relations Manager